• Skip to primary navigation

 Readability

-Writing readable text The Internet expression TL:DR has become popular lately.
+The Internet expression TL:DR has become popular lately.
 It means “Too Long: Didn’t Read”.
 If your web page is too long or too dense and intimidating, people may leave before they digest what you’re trying to say.
 That doesn’t mean you need to have short pages with little content on them.
 On the contrary.
 But you can reduce the density of the page with effective implementation of images and white space.

 You also want to avoid sounding pedantic because it takes too much effort on the part of your reader.
-The Yoast SEO plug-in for WordPress has a very valuable feature in that it will assess the readability of your content and offer suggestions to make it more approachable.
+The Yoast SEO plug-in for WordPress has a very valuable feature that will assess the readability of your content and offer suggestions to make it more approachable.

 Employ clear headings and subheadings